theohbrothers/docker-isync/docs/examples/cron/README.md

 Now, wait out for `00:00` of tomorrow.

-At `00:00`, your incremental backup would have run very quickly.
+At `00:00`, your incremental sync would have run very quickly.

-List backup files:
+List synced files:

 ```sh
 docker-compose exec isync ls -alR /mail